Scope v Quarch PPMs – see the results

 - Simple automation – saving engineer time and making testing reliable, repeatable and fast

 - Low-current accuracy – Quarch specify measurement down to 100uA, which is accurate at a far lower current than most other devices, and is ideal for measuring standby power

-- Fast sampling – 250,000 samples per second, faster than a multi-meter or even many expensive Source Measure Units (SMUs)
+- Fast sampling – up to 250,000 samples per second, faster than a multi-meter or even many expensive Source Measure Units (SMUs)

 - Full range, dual rail, power margining – create fast slew-rate custom patterns, from 0V to nominal +20%, allowing for ramps, glitches, brown-out and more, at 1uS resolution